Azure/Cloud-Native/website/blog/zero-to-hero/2022-09-06-containerapps.md

 Welcome to `Day 6` of #30DaysOfServerless!

-Today, we have a special set of posts from our [Zero To Hero 🚀](/serverless-september/ZeroToHero) initiative, featuring blog posts authored by our Product Engineering teams for #ServerlessSeptember. _These posts were originally published on the [Apps on Azure](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/bg-p/AppsonAzureBlog/label-name/Serverless?WT.mc_id=javascript-74010-cxa) blog on Microsoft Tech Community._
+Today, we have a special set of posts from our [Zero To Hero 🚀](/serverless-september/ZeroToHero) initiative, featuring blog posts authored by our Product Engineering teams for #ServerlessSeptember. _Posts were originally published on the [Apps on Azure](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/go-cloud-native-with-azure-container-apps/ba-p/3616407?WT.mc_id=javascript-74010-cxa) blog on Microsoft Tech Community._

 ---